Managing Partners: Karen M Bray, Jason R Litt, Robert H Wright

 Main Areas of Practice:

-Clients around the country turn to Horvitz & Levy for its demonstrated expertise in appellate success and shaping the law.
+Clients around the country turn to Horvitz & Levy for its demonstrated success on appeal and in shaping the law.
 With dozens of appellate filings every month, the firm’s attorneys regularly handle groundbreaking appeals in a range of areas, including entertainment, First Amendment and anti-SLAPP, healthcare, labor and employment, punitive damages, and toxic tort and product liability.

 Amicus Curiae Support: